jmdibble/bird-checker-fb/README.md

-# Firebase Auth Template
+# Birdbook

+## About

+This began as a project to keep track of all the birds I've seen as I couldn't find a suitable digital solution.
+I soon realised others might benefit from it so I added the ability to create users and made it public.

+The vision is to build this out into a comprehensive UK bird reference guide, increase the social aspect and eventually create a central community for birdwatchers to compare the birds they've seen.

+This project is, and will remain open source and free.
+I want to build it out to have all the features necessary and encourage the community.

-### Don't forget to make your own firebase.js file with your own Firebase config before running.
+### If cloning, don't forget to make your own firebase.js file with your own Firebase config before running.

-A reusable template with a super basic Firebase authentication set up in React.

 ## Available commands